nostrocket/pwastr/README.md

 <img width="605" src="https://github.com/nostrocket/pwastr/assets/8143945/65e6bb7a-540d-4c2a-a71f-8d7a3cf63ccc" />

 ### Problem
-Building frontend apps is more annoying than it could be, and mostly relies on github.
+Building frontend apps is more annoying than it could be, mostly relies on github, and code is repeated across many projects.

 ### Solution
 Compose frontend apps from nostr events.

 Anyone can re-use anyone else's events to compose an application.
+Think of these events as modular micro-libraries with standardized interfaces.

 PWAs become composed from chains or graphs of events.
 Chains can follow different pathways based on user input.